 Transcript are confidential documents and are issued upon the request of the student.
 Transcript requests are submitted electronically through the SBTS website.
 Requests submitted through e-mail, mail, or fax may be accepted under exceptional circumstances.
 The charge for issuance of a transcript is noted in the "Schedule of Fees and Charges" at the end of this section.
 Most transcripts are issued within one to two business days.
-No transcript will be issued for persons who do not have clearance, including financial clearance from Accounting Services.
+No transcript will be issued for persons who do not have clearance, including financial clearance from from the Accounting Office, Library, and Campus Police.
 Academic Records reserves the right, at any time, to withhold a transcript for further verification of the request.